wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			    Volumes persist even if no containers use them.
 		- -
 		- -
-		- How could you share data between containers? #card
+		- How could you share data between containers? #car
 			- This allows us to add data (like source code), a database, or other content into an image without committing it to the image and allows us to share that data between containers.
 This can be used to do testing with containers and an application’s code, manage logs, or handle databases inside a container.
 		- -
 		- -